Header Background

 1. Determine Business Objectives Content Marketing Will Help Achieve

-To generate revenue from new customers, you need to figure out how to drive target customers to your website.
+If your potential business objective is to generate revenue from new customers, you need to figure out how to drive target customers to your website.

 Content is your ammunition.
 Small snippets of information posted all over the internet can raise brand awareness and drive brand new people to your website.
-There, you can use other techniques (like CRO) to convince them to buy.

 You should know what you're creating and why you're creating it to see results